Ken I. Kersch

 department of political science

 Professor Kersch has published many articles in academic, intellectual, and popular journals.
 He is the author of The Supreme Court and American Political Development (Kansas, 2006) (with Ronald Kahn), Constructing Civil Liberties: Discontinuities in the Development of American Constitutional Law (Cambridge, 2004), and Freedom of Speech: Rights and Liberties Under the Law (ABC-Clio, 2003).
-He is currently completing a book entitled Conservatives and the Constitution: From Brown to Reagan (Cambridge University Press).
+He is currently completing a book entitled Conservatives and the Constitution (Cambridge University Press).

 Professor Kersch is member of the bar of New York, Massachusetts, and the District of Columbia.
 He received his B.A. (magna cum laude and Phi Beta Kappa) from Williams College, his J.D. (cum laude and Order of the Coif) from Northwestern University, and his Ph.D. in government from Cornell University.

-Kersch has been a visiting associate professor of government at Harvard University (2008).
+Kersch has been a visiting professor at Harvard University (2008) and Bowdoin College (2015).
 From 2008 – 2012, he was Founding Director of the BC’s Clough Center for the Study of Constitutional Democracy.
 Prior to coming to Boston, Kersch was the inaugural Ann and Herbert W. Vaughan Fellow in the James Madison Program in American Ideals and Institutions (2001-2002), faculty associate in the Madison Program and the Program in Law and Public Affairs (LAPA), and assistant professor of politics (2003-2007) at Princeton University.

 “Beyond Originalism: Conservative Declarationism and Constitutional Redemption," Maryland Law Review 71 (2011): 229-282.